pagkly/Zed/Investopedia3/How to Calculate the Weighted Average Cost of Capital – WACC.md

 ## Calculating WACC in Excel

 The weighted average cost of capital (WACC) can be calculated in Excel.
 The biggest part is sourcing the correct data to plug into the model.
-See Investopedia’s notes on [how to calculate WACC in Excel](https://www.investopedia.com/ask/answers/030915/what-formula-calculating-weighted-average-cost-capital-wacc-excel.asp).
+See Investopedia’s notes on [[how to calculate WACC in Excel]](https://www.investopedia.com/ask/answers/030915/what-formula-calculating-weighted-average-cost-capital-wacc-excel.asp).

 ### Key Takeaways